-Nearby, you’ve the Suffolk heritage coast ( 5 miles away) – with the coastal splendour of Aldeburgh, Southwold and Thorpeness to keep you busy – as well as the pleasant market town of Saxmundham (with direct train links to London).
+Nearby, you’ve the Suffolk heritage coast (five miles away) with the coastal splendour of Aldeburgh, Southwold and Thorpeness to keep you busy, as well as the pleasant market town of Saxmundham (with direct train links to London).

 The site is car-free so kids can play safely either in the open air on the swings, slide or giant trampoline, or inside the ingeniously converted polytunnel: complete with giant Connect Four and table football.

-Sleep: In authentic 1950s’ kitsch thanks to the glamp site’s 8 retro caravans: 6 American Airstreams, an American Avion Trailer and one British Cheltenham Sable.
+Sleep: In authentic 1950s’ kitsch thanks to the glamp site’s seven retro caravans: 6 American Airstreams and an American Avion Trailer and one British Cheltenham Sable.
 You’ll love the vans’ individual personalities; as you might expect, each one has a name and a unique vintage furnishing theme of her own.

-Wanda is straight out of 60s’ Ohio with her pink and turquoise charms; Betsy flaunts lipstick-red good looks and hails from Pennsylvania; Gloria is a 1960s’ Californian girl who continues to turn heads; Peggy’s cool 70s’ blues just add to her ‘origins unknown’ mysteriousness; Annie’s West Virginia heritage is captivating (even John Denver agreed); Dee Dee is a 1950s’ Southern Belle who wears florals and gingham very well; Elsie is the only Brit, with cabbage green English country elegance; and, finally, Netty – is a Motown diva with an uber-cool 70s’ vibe.
+Wanda is straight out of 60s Ohio with her pink and turquoise charms; Betsy flaunts lipstick-red good looks and hails from Pennsylvania; Gloria is a 1960s Californian girl who continues to turn heads; Peggy’s cool 70s blues just add to her ‘origins unknown’ mysteriousness; Annie’s West Virginia heritage is captivating (even John Denver agreed); Dee Dee is a 1950s Southern Belle who wears florals and gingham very well and, finally, Netty – a Motown diva with an uber-cool 70′ vibe.

-Each van as a private firepit right outside, plus there’s a modern toilet, shower and washing-up block just 50 yards from your front door.
+Each van on this UK glamping site has a private firepit right outside, plus there’s a modern toilet, shower and washing-up block just 50 yards from your front door.

-Eat: Each van is kitted out for self-catering with a hob and small oven (except Elsie).
+Eat: Each van is kitted out for self-catering with a hob and small oven.
 If you fancy a BBQ, you’re encouraged to bring your own and you can always toast marshmallows on the outdoor firepit.

 You’ll Love: The cleverly converted ‘red shed’ – an onsite vintage cinema room showing classic family movies twice a week, during the school holidays and at weekends (pre-pandemic).